aathi-star/Osdag/src/osdag/data/osdag_plugins/plugins/README.md

 ```bash
 pip install -e .
 ```
-after moving to the directory aathi-plugin
+after moving to the directory aathi-plugin or sample_plugin directory

 ## Requirements